 Project Access serves bright students from underrepresented backgrounds.
 Our requirements for who we help vary depending on which country you're applying from, but don't let that put you off.
 The countries we focus on can be found here.
-If you’re not from one of those countries you can still apply, but we have fewer mentorship places available.
-Regardless, fill in the form below and we'll get back to you to let you know if you're eligible!
+Fill in the form below and we'll get back to you to let you know if you're eligible!

 If you’re not eligible for a mentor, we’ve created a large base of resources for you to use instead.
 These are open to everyone – regardless of background or academic qualifications.
 Check out our ‘for applicants’ tab above for all the resources we produce, and if you’re applying to universities in the UK make sure to sign up to our UK application Journey, which takes you through every step of the application.